Rest & Relax grants

-The applicant, their partner or a member of their CF team can complete the application form.
-Regardless of who completes the form, the ‘applicant’ is always the person living with cystic fibrosis.
-If the applicant is over 18, they need to be made aware that the application is being made on their behalf.
+The applicant, their parent/carer, partner or a member of their CF team can complete the application form.
+On the form, the ‘applicant’ is always the person living with cystic fibrosis.
+If the applicant is over 18, they need to be made aware that the application is being made for them.

 How do I apply?